-6.Anti-Money Laundering and Counter-Terrorist Financing (AML/CFT) Risk Regularly monitor the bank's AML/CFT risk tolerance, and if the remaining risk complies with the risk tolerance, the bank may formulate enhancement plans for areas where the effectiveness of control measures is insufficient.
+6.Anti-Money Laundering and Counter-Terrorist Financing (AML/CFT) Risk

+Regularly monitor the bank's AML/CFT risk tolerance, and if the remaining risk complies with the risk tolerance, the bank may formulate enhancement plans for areas where the effectiveness of control measures is insufficient.
 If the remaining risk does not comply with the risk tolerance, the bank should develop improvement plans based on the principles of risk-based approach to mitigate the AML/CFT risk.

-7.Climate Risk
+7.Climate and Nature Risk

-The bank is committed to managing current and future physical risks and transition risks, and is a supporter of the Task Force on Climate-related Financial Disclosures (TCFD).
-The bank discloses the four core elements of climate-related financial information, including governance, strategy, risk management, and metrics and targets.
+The bank is committed to managing current and future physical risks and transition risks.
+The bank discloses the four core elements of climate and nature-related financial information, including governance, strategy, risk management, and metrics and targets.

-8. Reputation Risk
+8.Reputation Risk